-The Polaris GEM e2 2-passenger starts at $9,799 and is available in a 4-passenger model for $12,799 and a 6-passenger model starting at $15,799.
+Polaris GEM e2 2-passenger golf cart prices start at $9,799 and it is available in a 4-passenger model for $12,799 and a 6-passenger model starting at $15,799.
 The GEM e2 is marketed as a golf cart alternative and is actually a street-legal lsv.
 They’re equipped with headlights, taillights, power steering, windshield wipers, etc.

 Star EV Sirius – $9,499

-The Star EV Sirius 48V electric 2-passenger starts at $9,499 And is a street-legal LSV.
+Star EV Sirius 48V electric 2-passenger golf cart prices start at $9,499 and is a street-legal LSV.
 Star electric vehicles (star EV) is owned by J H Global Services.
 It is primarily sourced out of China, so getting parts may be an issue.

 Garia Golf – $14,480

-The Garia Golf electric 2-passenger starts at $14,480 and you can see that this vehicle from Denmark has a kind of BMW luxury feel to it.
+Garia Golf electric 2-passenger golf cart prices start at $14,480 and you can see that this vehicle from Denmark has a kind of BMW luxury feel to it.
 This cart’s price goes through the roof when you add options like lithium batteries and custom accessories.

 Bad Boy Buggies Wildcat X – $15,999